studio-chakra/studiochakra.github.io/clients/premierlawncarema/docs/premierlawncarema-persona-1.md

 * Not sure of how much to water his grass
 * Would like to know the exact schedule of the maintenance plan

-### Tech/Social/Mobile Context
-Norman is an expert on the web since he is on the computer 8-14+ hours per day.
-He builds websites so he is comfortable with finding the right information on websites.
-He also knows how to build computers, install software, etc. Norman uses an iPhone 5s as his primary mobile device but also has an iPad Air.
-On the go, he uses his iPhone to make calls and check emails.
-When he is out and about and needs to kill time he'll mess with his phone.
-Norman constantly checks Facebook, Instagram and Twitter to fell 'connected' to the world.
-While at home, he'll multitask with his iPad while watching TV or movies.

-Norman doesn't do too much social posting, just once in a while.
-He mainly takes pictures of his work and home as he's working on things and posts about it.
-He also uses social networks to learn about all the new things happeneing in the web development world.